dcchut/dcc-lsystem/README.md

 ### GIFs

 It is also possible to render a GIF using an L-system.
 The individual frames of the GIF correspond to partial renderings of the L-system's state.
-This is an experimental feature, which currently has a binary dependency on [Gifski](https://gif.ski/), which can be installed via the command `cargo install gifski`.
-Removing this binary dependency is on the TODO list.

 ```rust
 use image::Rgb;